Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. From the bottom of the page, select the **Review + create** and **Create** button.

-1. Navigate back to **Microsoft Entra ID** user blade and verify the user appears on the user list (names are listed in alphabetical order).Kindly refresh the screen if the newly created user is not visible.
+1. Navigate back to **Microsoft Entra ID** user blade and verify the user appears on the user list (names are listed in alphabetical order).
+Kindly refresh the screen if the newly created user is not visible.

 1. From the user list select the user you just created, **Sara Perez**, the profile page opens.